BASE

 The entrance and corridor are cut in a dramatic way - both in shape and colour - to create a visual tunnel drawing the eye to the greenery outside.

-The colour of the corridor was chosen with the owners who liked the idea of a bold statement and fits perfectly with the rest of the apartment which is a warm grey and warm beige resin bathrooms.
+The colour of the corridor was chosen with the owners who liked the idea of a bold statement and fits perfectly with the rest of the apartment which is warm greys and beiges.

 Light natural oak parquet and simple modern furniture with touches of glass and metal make the whole apartment look very sleek.